Chart Color Schemes

 Population growth drivers in Coes Creek are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Future population dynamics anticipate a significant increase in the top quartile of regional areas across the nation, with Coes Creek expected to expand by 464 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 32.4% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics forecast a significant increase in the top quartile of regional areas by 2041, with Coes Creek expected to expand by 403 persons, reflecting a gain of 23.0% over the 16 years.

 Frequently Asked Questions - Population